facebookincubator/katran/DEVELOPING.md

 ### BPF

-We have developed special framework for the BPF program testing.
+We have developed a special framework for the BPF program testing.
 It is based on `bpf_prog_test_run`.
-This framework allow us to specify predefined test fixtures (input and expected output) to make sure that for specified input BPF program produces expected output.
-Test fixtures in our case contains base64 encoded packets.
+This framework allow us to specify predefined test fixtures (input and expected output) to make sure that for a specified input, the BPF program produces expected output.
+Test fixtures in our case contain base64 encoded packets.
 You can check `katran/lib/testing/KatranTestFixtures.h` for examples.
-To run this tests you just need to run `./os_run_tester.sh` script (this script requires root privileges)
+To run these tests you just need to run `./os_run_tester.sh` script (this script requires root privileges).

 ```
 $ ./os_run_tester.sh